sequinstream/sequin/README.md

 - **Events** - An event is a discrete occurrence and often high volume.
 Examples are wind turbine telemetry data, system metrics, or click events.
 Events are best thought of as immutable.
 - **Records** - A record (or document) on the other hand is something like a Stripe subscription or a row in your `users` table.
 - **Command** - A command message is an instruction for your system to execute a procedure.
 For example, your system could enqueue a message instructing one of your workers to perform an expensive background task.

+All three message types are well-supported by Sequin.

 ## Setup